xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/Intent_API.md

 ### Security Considerations
 - All control actions use `RECEIVER_EXPORTED` (no package restriction needed)
 - Worker receiver is registered at runtime (not in manifest)
-- Event broadcasts are public (FLAG_INCLUDE_STOPPED_PACKAGES) for Tasker compatibility
+- Event broadcasts are public (standard Android broadcasts)
 - History responses are internal-only (setPackage, only MainActivity receives)

 ### Broadcast Delivery
-- All event broadcasts use `FLAG_INCLUDE_STOPPED_PACKAGES`
+- All event broadcasts use standard Android broadcast mechanism
-- This ensures Tasker receives events even when in stopped state
+- Broadcasts are asynchronous and may have slight delays
 - No special permissions required to receive broadcasts
-- Broadcasts are asynchronous and may have slight delays

 ### Worker Lifecycle
 - Worker registers control receiver on startup with `RECEIVER_EXPORTED`